viperleed/viperleed/doc/content/parameters/symmetry_find_ori.rst

 =================

-SYMMETRY_FIND_ORI = False is used to declare that the origin of the input :ref:`POSCAR<POSCAR>` file is already one of the highest-symmetry points in the cell.
+SYMMETRY_FIND_ORI = False is used to declare that the origin of the input :ref:`POSCAR` file is already one of the highest-symmetry points in the cell.
 The symmetry search is then restrained to the origin.
 Only the origin will be tested as a rotation axis, and only planes passing through the origin will be tested as the main mirror or glide planes.

 **Default**: SYMMETRY_FIND_ORI = True